Flags of the Confederate States of America: Battle flag

 At the First Battle of Manassas, near Manassas, Virginia, the similarity between the "Stars and Bars" and the "Stars and Stripes" caused confusion and military problems.
 Regiments carried flags to help commanders observe and assess battles in the warfare of the era.
 At a distance, the two national flags were hard to tell apart.
 Also, Confederate regiments carried many other flags, which added to the possibility of confusion.

 After the battle, General P. G. T. Beauregard wrote that he was "resolved then to have [our flag] changed if possible, or to adopt for my command a 'Battle flag', which would be Entirely different from any State or Federal flag".
 He turned to his aide, who happened to be William Porcher Miles, the former chairman of the Confederate Congress's Committee on the Flag and Seal.
 Miles described his rejected national flag design to Beauregard.
 Miles also told the Committee on the Flag and Seal about the general's complaints and request that the national flag be changed.
-The committee rejected the idea by a four-to-one vote, after which Beauregard proposed the idea of having two flags.
-He described the idea in a letter to his commanding General Joseph E. Johnston:
+The committee rejected the idea by a -one vote, after which Beauregard proposed the idea of having two flags.
+He described the idea in a letter to his commanding general Joseph E. Johnston:

 I wrote to [Miles] that we should have 'two' flags – a 'peace' or parade flag, and a 'war' flag to be used only on the field of battle – but congress having adjourned no action will be taken on the matter – How would it do us to address the War Dept. on the subject of Regimental or badge flags made of red with two blue bars crossing each other diagonally on which shall be introduced the stars, ...
 We would then on the field of battle know our friends from our Enemies.

 The flag that Miles had favored when he was chairman of the "Committee on the Flag and Seal" eventually became the battle flag and, ultimately, the Confederacy's most popular flag.